apache/turbine-build/README.md

 Find more Information in [Turbine Release Manual](https://cwiki.apache.org/confluence/display/TURBINE/Publishing+a+Release).

-If you have not set ssh-key or gpg authentication,  the tasks may require that you explicitely authenticate with -Dusername=<username> -Dpassword=<pw>.
+If you have not set ssh-key or gpg authentication,  the release tasks may require that you explicitely authenticate with

+    mvn release:prepare -Dusername=<username> -Dpassword=<pw>.

+Set it for the first task release:prepare, the plugin will save it in release.properties.

 Important: Success will be on the master build, the others are skipped.

-    mvn release:prepare -Papache-release -Dtag=<project.artifact>-<version>-candidate
+    mvn release:prepare -Papache-release

+Interactively set tag to <project.artifact>-<version>-candidate

+ Verify tag remote

+    git ls-remote --tags origin

 3. Release Preparing